 Paying for College

-If you need help completing your FAFSA, stop by the College and Career Center to set up an appointment with one of our Santiago Canyon College Financial Aid Representatives.
+- If you need help completing your FAFSA, stop by the College and Career Center to set up an appointment with one of our Santiago Canyon College Financial Aid Representatives or complete this form.

 CAL GRANT PROGRAM

 Cal Grants are one of the smartest ways to get cash for college.
 A grant is money you don't have to pay back.
 Cal Grants are up to $12,630* of free money annually for up to four years of college. *Amount varies depending upon the eligible school that you attend.

 If you are a graduating high school senior or recent graduate, meet academic, financial and eligibility requirements, and submit two forms by the Cal Grant deadline, you may receive a Cal Grant!
 The money can be used for tuition, room and board, and even books or pencils.

 You must be a California resident or AB 540 student to qualify.

 What is the Cal Grant deadline?

 You must apply by March 2 to maximize your opportunity to receive an award.

 In addition to the Free Application for Federal Student Aid (FAFSA), to apply for a Cal Grant a school certified Grade Point Average (GPA) must be submitted to the California Student Aid Commission (Commission) by the filing deadline.